Rev. Jan 1, 2026

 If you are playing an event where it is announced that PDGA rules apply, then the Official Rules of Disc Golf apply, whether the event is sanctioned by the PDGA or not.
 The Competition Manual only applies to PDGA events.
 If no announcement has been made regarding the rules, you can play by whatever rules your group or the event participants agree on, including the PDGA rules.

 All PDGA-sanctioned tournaments have a Tournament Director.
-For non-sanctioned events or casual play, if anyone has authority over the players, they can take on the responsibilities of the Director.
-If no one wants to be the Director, then you will have to play without some of the functions of the Director.
+For non-sanctioned events or casual play, if anyone has authority over the players, they can take on the responsibilities of the Tournament Director.
+If no one wants to be the Tournament Director, then you will have to play without some of the functions of the Tournament Director.
 For example, there may not be any appeals of group rulings.
-Some Director functions may be available in other ways.
+Some Tournament Director functions may be available in other ways.
 For example, the course signage should tell you in what order to play the holes, where any out-of-bounds is, and other things that are normally covered in the players’ meeting or caddie book.

 Yes.